Healthdirect Australia Help Center

 Delete

-Call control buttons
+Call Screen control buttons and features

-Along the bottom of the call screen you will see various call control buttons:
+Along the bottom of the call screen you will see various call control buttons.

 • Settings